-Alimony in Connecticut can be modified upon a showing of a “substantial change in circumstances” unless a divorce judgment precludes modification.
+Cohabitation after divorce can lead to alimony modification.
+In general, Connecticut allows alimony to be modified upon a showing of a “substantial change in circumstances” unless a divorce judgment precludes modification.

 The change in circumstances can be a change in the circumstances of either party.
 The most common scenario I see is a financial change in circumstances of the party obligated to pay the alimony.
 For example, employment loss or decreased earnings often provide the basis for a modification of alimony.
 The second most common scenario is a claim that the party receiving alimony is cohabitating.